netboxlabs/netbox-proxmox-automation/docs/netbox-event-rules-and-webhooks-awx-aap.md

 ### AWX/Tower/AAP

-As noted earlier, AWX/Tower/AAP will perform Proxmox automation through separate (project) templates.
+As noted earlier, AWX/Tower/AAP will perform Proxmox automation through separate (job) templates.
 This section walks you through how (NetBox) webhooks and (NetBox) event rules are handled by AWX.

 #### AWX/Tower/AAP Webhook

-To use NetBox webhooks with AWX, each NetBox webhook for Proxmox VM management will point at a separate AWX (project) template.
-In AWX, each (project) template has a unique ID.
-When we execute a webhook in NetBox, in this case we're using AWX, the (NetBox) webhook will in turn point at the (project) template ID in AWX -- and tell AWX to launch the template, i.e. to run the automation.
+To use NetBox webhooks with AWX, each NetBox webhook for Proxmox VM management will point at a separate AWX (job) template.
+In AWX, each (job) template has a unique ID.
+When we execute a webhook in NetBox, in this case we're using AWX, the (NetBox) webhook will in turn point at the (job) template ID in AWX -- and tell AWX to launch the template, i.e. to run the automation.

 AWX webhooks are created this way in NetBox.